 This website curates listings from other sites.
 In fact, it will take you to the original site for the job listing.
 They focus more on work-from-home opportunities versus the digital nomad lifestyle, but you will get the same high-quality remote job opportunities.

-My Work Hive is a social enterprise that supports remote work for environmental reasons.
+My Work Hive is a remote job board and social enterprise that supports remote work for environmental reasons.
 Less commuting means fewer carbon emissions which make a healthier planet.
 They offer remote job listings as well as resources to succeed in a remote role.

-Remotive updates their job board daily with hand-picked opportunities, many of which would be perfect for digital nomads and expats.
+Remotive updates its job board daily with hand-picked opportunities, many of which would be perfect for digital nomads and ex-pats.
 They also have community and resources available for those wanting to work remotely.
 They discuss the ups and downs of remote work and how to make it work for you.

 Ed2010 focuses on media and content marketing job opportunities.
 Not all of their job listings are remote, but you can find the occasional remote job.
 This is a great website to keep tabs on for job listings you won’t find on other remote job boards.

-Dribbble is a community for designers.
+Dribbble is a community for designers, and is one of the best job sites for remote work.
 It’s a place for designers to showcase their work and also find jobs.
 You can find a lot of remote-friendly design jobs listed here.
-All designers seem welcome including branding, animation, web design, and more.
+All designers are welcome including branding, animation, web design, and more.

 This is another remote job website that combs through other job boards and curates them on their website.
 They have a unique search engine on their site as you can also search using tags instead of jobs or companies.